Media and communications law

-Tom has acted for claimants in a wide range of media and commercial litigation disputes.
+Tom has acted for claimants and defendants in a wide range of media and commercial litigation disputes.
 He has been involved with a number of important recent cases in the High Court.
 Tom’s litigation experience enables him to run cases efficiently from the outset, focusing on how to achieve a client’s objectives in the most cost-effective way.

 If you would like to contact Tom directly, please send him an email.

-Tom’s work has included:
+Tom’s work has included

-Breach of Confidence/Privacy:
+Breach of Confidence/Privacy

 Tom was a key part of the claimant’s legal team in the case of Brevan Howard Asset Management LLP v Reuters Limited and others EWHC 644 (QB) in which Mr Justice Popplewell granted an application for an interim injunction preventing the disclosure of the claimant’s sensitive commercial information.
 The injunction was upheld by the Court of Appeal.